 Next Generation Solutions

-We are also working directly with next-generation innovators who are leading the development of these much-needed alternative fabrics.
-All of the ventures listed below have adopted a policy with Canopy and use lower impact feedstock, such as recycled fabrics, agricultural residues and/or use microbial cellulose technologies.
-We are currently working with all of these entrepreneurs on bringing their solution technologies to the market at scale – be it in partnership with existing mainstream producers or by themselves.
+Canopy is also working directly with Next Generation innovators who are leading the development of these much-needed alternative fabrics.
+All of the companies listed here have adopted a policy with Canopy, and all use lower impact feedstock, such as recycled fabrics, agricultural residues and/or microbial cellulose technologies.
+We are currently working with all of these entrepreneurs on bringing their solution technologies to the market at scale – be it in partnership with existing mainstream producers or as cutting edge, disruptive start-ups.

-Recognizing, through our work in the paper and packaging field, that equity investment in innovative technologies can be an obstacle to rapid progress, Canopy is now working with a global investment firm to develop a pooled equity fund to support disruptive technologies build commercial scale facilities.
+Through our work catalyzing similar commercial solutions in the paper and packaging sector, Canopy recognizes that equity investment in innovative technologies can be the key – or roadblock – to rapid progress.
+To ensure investment does not become a barrier to the needed scale and speed of Next Gen infrastructure scale-up, Canopy is now working with a global investment firm to develop a pooled equity fund to support infrastructure builds and commercial scale facilities.